vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 * `customer_id` is the customer ID to use for the request.
 * An API Key or JWT token is your authentication method
-* (Optional) `grpc-timeout` lets you specify how long to wait for queries that have the potential to take longer to process.
+* (Optional) `grpc-timeout` lets you specify how long to wait for the calls that have the potential to take longer to process.
 We recommend `-H "grpc-timeout: 30S"`

 ### Index Request Body